astronomer/astro-blog/posts/eliminating-barriers-between-dbt-and-airflow.md

         └── test_dag_integrity.py
 ```

 Notice that we have multiple projects nested in that `include/dbt` parent directory.
-These are two example projects
-provided by dbt labs
+Each of these projects has its own
+`dbt_project.yml` files and dbt standard directories (i.e., `models`, `macros`, `data`).
+These projects originated
+from [dbt labs](https://github.com/dbt-labs) and are simply example projects with dummy data.
+For more links to each
+project, see below:

 1. [jaffle_shop](https://github.com/dbt-labs/jaffle_shop) - jaffle_shop is a fictional eCommerce store.
 This dbt project
 transforms raw data from an app database into a customer and orders model ready for analytics.
 2. [mrr-playbook](https://github.com/dbt-labs/mrr-playbook) -  This dbt project is a working example demonstrating how
 to model subscription revenue.
+3. [attribution-playbook](http://github.com/dbt-labs/attribution-playbook) - This dbt project is a working example to
+demonstrate how to model customer attribution.

 With this structure, we are ready to parse those projects and their associated models within Airflow.